-The North Dakota State College of Science Medical Coding program option is approved by the AHIMA Foundation's Professional Certificate Approval Program.
-This designation acknowledges the coding program as having been evaluated by a peer review process against a national minimum set of standards for entry-level coding professionals.
-This process allows academic institutions, healthcare organizations and private companies to be acknowledged as offering an approved coding certificate program.
+The North Dakota State College of Science Medical Coding program option is approved by the AHIMA Professional Certificate Approval Program.
+This designation acknowledges the coding program as having been evaluated by a peer review process against a national minimum set of standards for entrylevel coding professionals.
+This process allows academic institutions to be acknowledged as offering an approved coding certificate program.